 One thing I’d been anticipating about moving to Washington, DC is the chance to finally visit all the Smithsonians.
 My only memory of visiting the Smithsonian back in the day is the Air and Space museum, not exactly my cup of tea now.
-I pictured spending my days in the Museum of American History and wandering the halls of the National Gallery of Art.
+I pictured spending my days in the National Museum of the American Indian and wandering the halls of the National Gallery of Art.
 I imagined job hunting from the café, in between art rambles and time travels.

 The government shutdown put a bit of a spanner in the works.
 What are the odds?
 And now that it’s all been forgotten, I’ve been popping into the museums every chance I get.
 Of course, my first stop was the new African American Museum of History and Culture.